-5.1 What disclosure must the Alternative Investment Fund or its manager make to prospective investors, investors, regulators or other parties?
+5.1 What disclosure must the Alternative Investment Fund or its manager make to prospective investors, investors, regulators or other parties, including on environmental, social and/or governance factors?

 AIFs' legal documents and their updates shall be made available to investors, in the premises of the fund manager, the depositary and, if applicable, the distributor.